tupui/batman/CONTRIBUTING.rst

 This will create a simlink to your python install folder.
 Thus you won't have to re-install the package after you modified it.

+Make sure you have installed the testing dependencies as detailed in the ``README``.

 Python
 ------